Military history of the United Kingdom during World War II: Background

 Although the UK had increased military spending and funding prior to 1939 in response to the increasing strength of Germany under the Nazi Party, its forces were still weak by comparison, especially the British Army.
 Only the Royal Navy – at the time still the largest in the world – was of a greater strength than its German counterpart.
 The British Army only had nine divisions available for war, whereas Germany had seventy-eight and France eighty-six.

-Nonetheless, Britain was described as "a very wealthy country, formidable in arms, ruthless in pursuit of its interests and sitting at the heart of a global production system from its empire."
+Nonetheless, Britain was "a very wealthy country, formidable in arms, ruthless in pursuit of its interests and sitting at the heart of a global production system from its empire."
 After becoming prime minister in 1940, Winston Churchill engaged industry, scientists and engineers to advise and support the government and the military in the prosecution of the war effort.
-Much of the scientific work that led to technology that determined the outcome of the war, such as radar, was done before 1940, and shared with the Americans that year through the Tizard Mission which led to extensive Allied technological cooperation.
+Much of the scientific work that led to technology that determined the outcome of the war, such as radar, was done before 1940, and shared with the Americans that year through the Tizard Mission, which led to extensive Allied technological cooperation.
 Several technologies invented in Britain proved critical to the military and were widely manufactured by the Allies during the Second World War.

 Nuclear weapons research began during the war, in 1941, with the UK's Tube Alloys project, which was absorbed into the American Manhattan Project, to which British scientists contributed.
 Under the clause of the 1943 Quebec Agreement that specified that nuclear weapons would not be used against another country without mutual consent, the atomic bombing of Japan was recorded as a decision of the Combined Policy Committee.